particle-iot/spark-sdk-ios/README.md

 ### OAuth client configuration

-If you're creating an app you're required to provide the `SparkCloud` class with OAuth clientId and secret.
+If you're creating an app you're required to provide the `ParticleCloud` class with OAuth clientId and secret.
 Those are used to identify users coming from your specific app to the Particle Cloud.
-Please follow the procedure decribed [in our guide](https://docs.particle.io/guide/how-to-build-a-product/authentication/#creating-an-oauth-client) to create those strings, then in your `AppDelegate` class you can supply those credentials by setting the following properties in `SparkCloud` singleton:
+Please follow the procedure decribed [in our guide](https://docs.particle.io/guide/how-to-build-a-product/authentication/#creating-an-oauth-client) to create those strings, then in your `AppDelegate` class you can supply those credentials by setting the following properties in `ParticleCloud` singleton:

 ```objc
 @property (nonatomic, strong) NSString *OAuthClientId;